In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 There is no spelling difference between British and American English, only style preferences.
 The key is to use it consistently, understand your audience, and avoid casual misuse.
 If transferability matters, this phrase is not optional—it is essential.

 For non-legal writing, simpler language is better.
-But for contracts and formal documents, “and or assigns” remains a trusted and precise legal tool.
+But for contracts and formal documents, “and or Successors” remains a trusted and precise legal tool.
 When used correctly, it prevents confusion, protects future parties, and keeps agreements enforceable over time.